cartman12/cartman12.github.io/aboutme.md

 subtitle: " 'If we have data, let’s look at data.
 If all we have are opinions, let’s go with mine.' "
 ---

-I am a Data Scientist with focus on predictive models, positive unlabled learning and image recognition.
+I am a Data Scientist with depth knowldge in predictive models and libraries.
+Worked with positive unlabled learning and image recognition.
+Profcient in Python and SQL.
+Experience with big data tool such as Dask and Pyspark and solid working knowldge in AWS tools such as Sagemaker, RDB and EMR.

 Previously worked as a digital project manager with a focus on Search Engine Marketing, Technial SEO, mutli-channel marketplace, e-commerce shop management and implmentation.
 I succesffully transfered the modus operandi from offline to online.

 I am both French and Lebanese - Currently in Paris.
 Breaking into Barcelona.